How to Run for Office in New York

 This list isn’t comprehensive, so it doesn’t cover all contribution limitations—but it gives you a broad idea.
 For more information on all limitations, visit the New York elections website.

 Also note that, in New York, “family” contributions are calculated based on the total of all family donations.
-The number doesn’t represent what each individual member of a candidate’s family can contribute.
+The number doesn’t represent what each member of a candidate’s family can contribute.
 It represents what the candidate’s ENTIRE family can collectively donate.

-The table below offers a breakdown of a couple different cities to give you an idea of what contribution limits by city look like in numbers:
+The table below offers a breakdown of a couple of different cities to give you an idea of what contribution limits by city look like in numbers:

 Recap